gmzsebastian/finder_maker/README.md

 Additional instructions can be added to the xlabel

 # Future updates
-- support for 3PI .fits image query
+- support for 3PI .fits image query.
+- Ability to mark offset stars.